What Is Arthritis?

-The Arthritis Foundation attests that the disease is commonly misunderstood and difficult to comprehend, but it does conclude that keeping a healthy weight and engaging in physical activity are crucial for maintaining joint function and quality of life.
+Though the Arthritis Foundation acknowledges that there is much we still do not know about the disease, it does assert that keeping a healthy weight and engaging in physical activity are crucial for maintaining joint function and quality of life.
 And that is exactly how a health retreat at Pritikin Longevity Center can help relieve the symptoms of arthritis.

-Historically, practices for reducing symptoms of arthritis have predominantly focused on drugs.
-However, more and more research is pointing to non-medical treatments such as weight loss, diet changes and exercise that can help to drastically improve symptoms of arthritis.
-According to the The National Institutes of Health MedlinePlus magazine, researchers in the field are very encouraged by the results that lifestyle changes can have on arthritis.
-And they're not alone.
-“Both the exercise and dietary components of the Pritikin Program should help with arthritis, including its two most common forms – osteoarthritis and rheumatoid arthritis," stated UCLA researcher Dr. James Barnard, author of more than 100 studies on the effectiveness of the Pritikin Program for controlling and even preventing many chronic illnesses.
+Historically, practices for reducing symptoms of arthritis have focused on drugs.
+However, more and more research is pointing to non-medical treatments such as weight loss, diet changes, and exercise that can help to dramatically improve symptoms of arthritis.
+According to the the National Institutes of Health MedlinePlus magazine, researchers in the field are very encouraged by the results that lifestyle changes can have on arthritis.

+They’re not alone.
+“Both the exercise and dietary components of the Pritikin Program should help with arthritis, including its two most common forms – osteoarthritis and rheumatoid arthritis,” states UCLA researcher Dr. James Barnard, author of more than 200 studies on the effectiveness of healthy lifestyle change, including the Pritikin Program, for preventing and controlling many chronic illnesses.

 The wellness retreat offered at Pritikin provides guests with the tools to make these kinds of lifestyle changes.

-When 52-year-old Pritikin guest Judi Morgan first arrived in Miami, she was unsure of what Pritikin would do for her.
-Living with rheumatoid arthritis pain had eventually caused her to become almost inactive, very fearful of injury and 20 pounds heavier.
+When 52-year-old Pritikin guest Judi M. first arrived for her Pritikin health retreat in Miami, she was unsure of what Pritikin would do for her.
+Living with rheumatoid arthritis pain had left her almost inactive, very fearful of injury, and 20 pounds heavier.

-“I'm virtually pain-free.” – Pritikin guest Judi Morgan
+“I am virtually pain-free.” – Pritikin guest Judi M

 In her initial meeting, the advice was simple: Don’t eat anything that comes from a cow.
-That meant eliminating milk, cheese, red meat, etc., as these foods are known to be inflammatory for people with joint problems.
-The Illinois Bone & Joint Institute has advised arthritis patients to avoid any kind of food that is inflammatory, as it will only further inflame the joints.
+That meant eliminating foods like milk, cheese, and red meat, as these foods are known to be inflammatory for people with joint problems.
 Instead, a diet packed with anti-inflammatory foods is best.
-Leafy greens, omega-3 fatty acids, legumes, fruits and vegetables packed with antioxidants are just some of the recommendations from the Arthritis Foundation – all of which are plentiful at Pritikin.
+Leafy greens, omega-3 fatty acids, legumes, fruits, and vegetables are some of the recommendations from the Arthritis Foundation – all of which are plentiful at Pritikin.

 “It turned out to be practically a miracle for me.
 My physician at Pritikin was very knowledgeable about rheumatoid arthritis,” she said.

-The Pritikin Eating Plan, the supportive and encouraging staff and the customized fitness plan all helped Morgan start living in a new way.
-Not only did she stop letting her arthritis define her, according to Morgan, but within the next year she had lost 22 pounds and was feeling better than she had in years.
+The Pritikin Eating Plan, the supportive and encouraging staff, and the customized fitness plan all helped Judi start living in a new way.
+Not only did she stop letting her arthritis define her, but within the next year she had lost 22 pounds and was feeling better than she had in years.

 For those living with osteoarthritis or rheumatoid arthritis, the thought of even just walking may feel painful.
 However, regular physical activity and movement can do wonders to naturally alleviate many of the accompanying symptoms of the disease.

-“In fact, exercise is considered the most effective non-drug treatment for reducing pain and improving movement in patients with osteoarthritis,” the Arthritis Foundation stated.
+“In fact, exercise is considered the most effective non-drug treatment for reducing pain and improving movement in patients with osteoarthritis,” the Arthritis Foundation states.

-Flexibility exercises that improve range of motion, walking, water aerobics, endurance and strengthening exercises are all forms of physical activity that may help to improve the function of joints and reduce pain and swelling.
+Flexibility exercises that improve range of motion, cardiovascular workouts like walking and water aerobics, and strengthening exercises are all forms of physical activity that may help to improve the function of joints and reduce pain and swelling.

 While there is still no cure for arthritis, a stay at Pritikin can help to significantly lower and ease the painful symptoms.
-Just take it from Aiello and Morgan – you may leave feeling lighter, stronger and years younger.
+You may leave feeling lighter, stronger, and years younger.